DataDog/temporal-large-payload-codec/README.md

   - `key` specifying the key for the payload to retrieve.

+- `/v2/blobs/delete`: Download endpoint expecting a `DELETE` request.

+  **Query parameters**:
+  - `key` specifying the key for the payload to retrieve.

+  Removes the payload with the specified key.
+If the key does not exist the Large Payload Server will return response status 200, not an error code.

 ## Usage

 This repository does not provide any prebuilt binaries or images.